organicaudio/useful-code-snippets2/docs/ansible-overview.md

 [Official guide](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)

 You can add managed nodes in the file **/etc/ansible/hosts** either via the ini format or via the yaml format.
+Or set path via the`-i` flag.
+Hostfiles need to have the following rights: `sudo chmod 744 /etc/ansible/hosts` and might otherwise clain that the file cannot be parsed ("Unable to parse /etc/ansible/hosts as an inventory source").

 A simple host file in ini format: